-The Alpine-Adriatic region encompasses the Alps, including its southeastern extension along the Adriatic seaSea.
-It is among the most important thunderstorm peril regions recognized as one of the regions at high risk of experiencing thunderstorms in Europe due to notable topography (Punge and Kunz, 2016) its notable topography and proximity to the Mediterranean seaSea (Punge and Kunz, 2016).
-Using 15 years of radar-based observations between 2002 and 2016, Nisi et al. (2016, 2018) identified

-- 30 enhanced frequency of hail days along the foothills of the Alps in the northern and southern pre-Alpine region, the Jura mountains, southern Germany, and the Bavarian Alps.
+- The Alpine-Adriatic region encompasses the Alps, including its southeastern extension along the Adriatic sea.
+It is among the most important thunderstorm peril regions in Europe due to notable topography (Punge and Kunz, 2016) and proximity to the Mediterranean sea.
+Using 15 years of radar-based observations between 2002 and 2016, Nisi et al. (2016, 2018) identified enhanced frequency of hail days along the foothills of the Alps in the northern and southern pre-Alpine region, the Jura mountains, southern Germany, and the Bavarian Alps.
 In contrast, over the highest part of the Alps, severe hailstorms rarely occur (Punge and Kunz, 2016).
-Situated over the eastern shore of the Adriatic Sea, Croatia is also exposed to frequent hail events.
-Using 11,000 reports from hail stations in the period of 1981-2006, Počakal et al. (2009) identified the highest averaged average number of hail days over the northern region in the continental part of Croatia, which is located in-between several - 35 mountains.
+Situated over the eastern shore of the Adriatic Sea, Croatia is also exposed to frequent hail - 30 events.
+Using 11,000 reports from hail stations in the period of 1981-2006, Počakal et al. (2009) identified the highest averaged number of hail days over the northern region in the continental part of Croatia, which is located in between several mountains.
 Also, longer hail fall duration and larger hail diameters were found in the areas around the mountains compared to the flat eastern part of Croatia.
-It However, owing to difficulties in observing and modeling such events, it remains a challenge to understand the characteristics and mechanisms of such severe convective events over mountainous regions due to the difficulties in observing and modeling such events storms.

-Due to the rarity, the local-scale of hail events and the sparseness of stations, hailstorms are not well captured by ground-based observations.
+It remains a challenge to understand the characteristics and mechanisms of such severe convective events over mountainous regions due to the difficulties in observing and modeling such events. - Due to the rarity, the local scale of hail events and the sparseness of stations, hailstorms are not well captured by groundbased observations.
 Hailpad networks are one of the options that provide information about hail size, mass, and kinetic energy, but they are only available in limited hail-prone areas (Schmid et al., 1992; Počakal et al., 2009; Jelić et al., 2020).
 Another option to retrieve information on hailstones is the use of weather radars.
 Algorithms based on radar reflectivity have successfully quantified precipitation amounts and the occurrence and properties of hail (Germann et al., 2022).
-With this, Radar provides continuous information about the spatial and temporal distributions of hail on a national scalecan be provided, for example, over the contiguous United States (Cintineo et al., 2012) and the Alpine region (Nisi et al., 2016, 2018; Barras et al.,
+With this, continuous - 40 information about the spatial and temporal distributions of hail on a national scale can be provided, for example, over the contiguous United States (Cintineo et al., 2012) and the Alpine region (Nisi et al., 2016, 2018; Barras et al., 2021).

-2021).
 These studies indicate that the combination of ground-based hailpads and radar-based products can provide valuable information for hail analysis on weather and climate time scales and support the evaluation of models.